Huiping27/restaurantdash_v2/README.md

 This project is about the analytics of metrics for one food delivery company.

-The project includes: data cleaning, data aggreagtion, data analysis, EDA and finally a dashboard will be deloyed on render.
+The project workflow includes: data cleaning, data aggreagtion, data analysis, EDA and finally a dashboard will be deloyed on render.

 Stackes include: